VDA5050/VDA5050/VDA5050_EN.md

 The configuration of routes and the route network described above are not part of this document.
 They form the basis for enabling order control and driving course assignment by the fleet control based on this information and the transport requirements to be completed.
-The resulting orders for a mobile robot are then transferred to the mobile robot via an MQTT message broker.
+The resulting orders to be executed by the robotic fleet are then transferred to the individual mobile robots via an MQTT message broker.
-This then continuously reports its status to the fleet control in parallel with the execution of the job.
+The mobile robot then continuously reports its status to the fleet control in parallel with the execution of the order.
 This is also done using the MQTT message broker.

 Functions of the fleet control are:
 - Assignment of orders to the mobile robots
-- Route calculation and guidance of the mobile robots (taking into account the limitations of the individual physical properties of each mobile robot, e.g., size, maneuverability, etc.)
+- Route calculation and guidance of line-guided mobile robots (taking into account the limitations of the individual physical properties of each mobile robot, e.g., size, maneuverability, etc.)
 - Detection and resolution of blockages ("deadlocks")
 - Energy management: Charging orders can interrupt transfer orders
 - Traffic control: Buffer routes and waiting positions